gargnarayani/gargnarayani/README.md

   <img src="quote.png" alt="My Favorite Quote" width="48%" align="right" style="margin-left: 40px; border-radius: 10px;" />

   <!-- Text wraps naturally on the left side taking up the other half -->
   Hi there!
 I'm Narayani Garg, a Computer Engineering student at NC State.
-I am passionate about bridging the gap between hardware execution and clean, high-performance software logic, and I am currently working on some passion projects, technical courses, and working.
   <br /><br />
   Here are some fun facts about me:
     <li>I have never broken a single bone in my body, which is a miracle given how clumsy I am.</li>
     <li>When I was a kid, I used to watch the 12 Dancing Princesses movie every single day without fail.</li>
+    <li>I sneeze exactly three times everytime I walk into the sun.</li>
     <li>I preserve the most random stuff because of sentimental value.</li>
 </p>